Blizarre/marache.net/content/post/2025-03-great-migration.md

   It is less convenient, but I can still access all my ebooks without having to physically connect my ebook to the computer.
 - **Book reader**: from Kindle to [*KOReader*](https://koreader.rocks/): that is a little gem.
 The source code is very easy to follow (thank you [lua](https://www.lua.org/)!) so I have been able to fix bugs myself, and even get them merged in days thanks to the very nice community there.
 I can now download my RSS feeds directly from the reader without a third-party service.
-- **Bookmarks-to-reader**: From a [custom project](https://github.com/Blizarre/pouch2inflame) with Pocket to [*Wallbag*](https://wallabag.org/).
+- **Bookmarks-to-reader**: from a [custom project](https://github.com/Blizarre/pouch2inflame) with Pocket to [*Wallbag*](https://wallabag.org/).
 There is a Wallbag plugin in KoReader so I can just hit "Sync" and get all my bookmarks in the reader in no time as epubs.
+- **Music**: from Spotify to a library managed by [*Beets*](https://beets.io/) with [*Navidrome*](https://www.navidrome.org/) as the server and [*Amperfy*](https://github.com/BLeeEZ/amperfy) as the iOS media player.

 More will be added as I go.
 I still have an oracle free account for my public web services and a couple of S3 buckets that I need to move, but I have the time.
 I will also try to move out of GitHub at some point.
+The most important was my ebook collection, as it was locked into the Amazon Ecosystem.

 Moving out of the apple ecosystem for my phone and Google Photos/Youtube will be a lot more difficult, as I could not find any replacements that were good enough for now.